mijaelb/talemaker-data/README.md

 # talemaker-data
-This repository holds the data obtained with TaleMaker
+This repository holds the data from TaleMaker's database of stories